reuk/wayverb/docs_source/context.md

 The following additional libraries were used to speed development.
 They are all open-source and freely available.

+GLM
-* *GLM:* Provides vector and matrix primitives and operations, primarily designed for use in 3D graphics software, but which is useful for any program that will deal with 3D space.
+:   Provides vector and matrix primitives and operations, primarily
+    designed for use in 3D graphics software, but useful for any program that will deal with 3D space.

+Assimp
-* *Assimp:* Used for loading and saving 3D model files in a wide array of formats, with a consistent interface for querying loaded files.
+:   Used for loading and saving 3D model files in a wide
+    array of formats, with a consistent interface for querying loaded files.

+FFTW3
-* *FFTW3:* Provides Fast Fourier Transform routines.
+:   Provides Fast Fourier Transform routines.
     Used mainly for filtering and convolution.

+Libsndfile
-* *Libsndfile:* Used for loading and saving audio files, specifically for saving simulation results.
+:   Used for loading and saving audio files, specifically for saving
+    simulation results.

+Libsamplerate
-* *Libsamplerate:* Provides high-quality sample-rate-conversion routines.
+:   Provides high-quality sample-rate-conversion routines.
     Waveguide simulations are often run at a relatively low sample-rate, which must then be adjusted.

+Gtest
-* *Gtest:* A unit-testing framework, used to validate small individual parts of the program, and ensure that changes to one module don't cause breakage elsewhere.
+:   A unit-testing framework, used to validate small individual parts of
+    the program, and ensure that changes to one module do not cause breakage elsewhere.

+Cereal
-* *Cereal:* Serializes data to and from files.
+:   Serializes data to and from files.
     Used for saving program configuration options.

+ITPP
-* *ITPP:* A scientific computing library.
+:   A scientific computing library.
     Used for its implementation of the Yule-Walker method for estimating filter coefficients for a given magnitude response.

+JUCE
-* *JUCE:* Provides a framework for building graphical applications in C++.
+:   Provides a framework for building graphical applications in C++.
     Used for the final application.

 The project uses Cmake to configure its build, and to automatically download project dependencies.